ryanbehr/csrosa/README.md

 csrosa
 ======

- This is a javarosa .net library for windows PCs
+ This is a javarosa C# library for windows PCs and not windows phones or windows runtime